-New York City’s Pennsylvania Station handles more Amtrak passengers than any other in the United States, with more trains scheduled than any other station in the National System.
-This would be a natural place for family-friendly adventures.
+New York City’s beautiful new Moynihan Train Hall handles more Amtrak passengers than any other in the US.
+They have more Eastern trains scheduled than any other station in the National System.
+Adjacent to Pennsylvania Station, Moynihan Hall revives the nostalgia of long-distance train travel in the 21st century.
+It is a natural place for beginning family-friendly adventures.

 If you can splurge on cost for comfort and speed, you want to take one of the Acela high-speed trains.
 Tickets are cheapest (although pricey) in business class seats (there is no coach offered).
 (Please note that children’s discounts, see below, do not apply on weekday Acela trains.)

 Acelas are quick!
 New York to Boston is a little over four hours on the Acela; Providence is about three-and-a-half, a little longer on the Northeast Regional trains in both instances.

 New York > Providence; New York > Boston Train Trip

 On Northeast train trips, the Acela’s huge, kid-friendly windows afford great views of southern New England, plus an enchanting look at the small towns and beaches along Long Island Sound as you whizz along the Connecticut shoreline.

 Providence, Rhode Island offers a great stopover on this run as well, with the kid-friendly Providence Children’s Museum and The Roger Williams Zoo.

 Staying on to Boston?
 A huge array of kid-friendly activities, museums, restaurants appear at almost every block, a great place for your younger ones to learn about history and culture.

 An overnight Eastern Train Trip trip sure to thrill